 The result of the state vote was to select the blueprint option that consisted of nine EEs at each grade band.
-The consensus decision was that a smaller scope of standards was desirable in this first phase of new science content standards for students with SCD.
-The rationale for this decision included perceived limited opportunity to learn science content for students with SCD and the desire to minimize the breadth of content educators would need to focus on for the first phase of science assessment.
+The consensus decision was that a smaller scope of standards was desirable for the new science content standards for students with SCD.
+The rationale for this decision included perceived limited opportunity to learn science content for students with SCD and the desire to minimize the breadth of content educators would need to focus on for the new administration of DLM science assessments.
 The final blueprint included a total of 37 EEs: nine at each grade band and 10 EEs for End-of-Instruction biology, as shown in Table 8.
 The final set of EEs included on the blueprint represent a breadth of content coverage across 10 DCIs, 14 topics, and 7 SEPs.
 Appendix B provides the final blueprint for each grade and course.